druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 tags: datascience

 ---
-> In this post we are going to demonstrate how we can speed up hyperparameter tuning with: 1) Bayesian optimization modules like HyperOpt and Optuna, running on… 2) the [Ray](https://ray.io/) distributed ML framework, with a [unified API to many hyperparameter search algos](https://medium.com/riselab/cutting-edge-hyperparameter-tuning-with-ray-tune-be6c0447afdf) with early stopping and… 3) a distributed cluster of cloud instances for even more speedup.
+> In this post we are going to demonstrate how we can speed up hyperparameter tuning with: 1) Bayesian optimization modules like HyperOpt and Optuna, running on… 2) the [Ray](https://ray.io/) distributed ML framework, with a [unified API to many hyperparameter search algos](https://medium.com/riselab/cutting-edge-hyperparameter-tuning-with-ray-tune-be6c0447afdf) with early stopping and… 3) a distributed cluster of cloud instances for even faster tuning.

 <!--more-->